 In patients with hypoplastic MDS, immunosuppression with cyclosporine with or without antithymocyte globulin (ATG) has been effective, as evidenced by cell count improvement and decreased need for transfusion.

 Allogeneic hematopoietic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more is the only curative treatment for MDS.
-Allogeneic hematopoietic stem cell transplantation is indicated in younger, medically fit patients.
+Allogeneic hematopoietic stem cell transplantation is indicated in younger, medically fit patients generally in intermediate-2 and high risk groups.

 Myelodysplastic syndrome is a disorder of hematopoietic cell production involving clonal proliferation of an abnormal hematopoietic stem cell.